WHAT ARE DERMAL FILLERS?

-Made of gel-like substances, dermal fillers are injected under the skin, to help address and correct visible signs of aging such as smooth lines and wrinkles, restore fullness to cheeks and the hollow areas under the eyes as the face starts to sag, plump lips, enhance facial contours for a more youthful appearance.
-Available at aesthetic clinics, this highly favored, non-surgical option by both men and women, prove a more cost effective way to looking younger without surgery or downtime.
+Dermal fillers are gel-like substances injected under the skin to help address and correct visible signs of aging such as smooth lines and wrinkles, restore fullness to cheeks and the hollow areas under the eyes as the face starts to sag, plump lips, enhance facial contours for a more youthful appearance.
+They provide structural support to the aging changes of the face (eg. cheeks, temples, chin, jawline and lips).

 Some dermal fillers are made of natural substances and some of synthetic compounds.